Pet Proofing your Home

 - Screen windows to guard against falls.

-- Don’t let young pets out on balconies, upper porches or high decks.
+- Do not let young pets out on balconies, upper porches or high decks.

 - Many house plants, including dieffenbachia, elephant ear, spider plants and more are poisonous if eaten.
 Remove them or put them out of reach in hanging baskets.